Park City, Utah

 •First in the nation in on-time performance

 •There are over 840 scheduled daily flights from the facility serving more than 90 cities with non-stop flights.

 •Has non-stop flights to Paris and Tokyo

 Upon leaving the SLC Airport Exit, head east on Interstate 80 for 4.4 miles.
 Merge onto I-15 South / I-80 east heading southbound fpr 2.5 miles.
 Continue on I-80 Eastbound for 21 miles.
 Exit I-80 at the Kimball Junction / Park City Exit #145.
 Bear right heading southbound on UT-224 for 6 miles.
 Turn right onto Empire Avenue and follow road up to the base parking facilities.

 Car Rental services can be provided in the SLC Airport.

 Bus: Park City offers free public transportation to recreational areas, historic Main Street and Kimball Junction.
-PC-SLC connect provides bus services to and from Park City for a small cost of $5.50 for a one way ticket.
+PC-SLC connect provides bus services to and from Park City for a small cost.